adamacosta/dsa-inventory-project/README.md

 "rand-data.csv," contains records in random order.
-Run the program by executing the command "java inventory.AppName fileName.csv" where "AppName" is either ArrayApp or HashApp, depending upon which you want to run, and "fileNam]" is the name of the file you wish to load data from.
+Run the program by executing the command "java inventory.AppName fileName.csv" where "AppName" is either ArrayApp or HashApp, depending upon which you want to run, and "fileName" is the name of the file you wish to load data from.
 By default, if no command-line arguments are passed, the application will select the sorted csv file to load dat from.